The Greatest View: Origin

 In an interview with the Associated Press in 2002, Daniel Johns said about the song:

 "The Greatest View" is a song that really focuses on people's perceptions of the same problem or the same scenario.
 Basically what was going on in my mind was that I had a lot of people who were watching over me and watching my every move making sure that I didn't fall back in to the heap that I fell in to whilst writing Neon Ballroom.
 Because I was aware of that I felt like I had the greatest view from where I was from because I could see what was going on.
 I was aware of the situation, I was in control of my own destiny really."

 Music video

 A video was made in which the band plays in hotel room representing Daniel Johns' inner space which spies try to investigate and listen in on.
 At the end of the video, the whole hotel lifts up into the air playing on the words 'greatest view'.
 The music video was directed by Sean Gilligan and Sarah-Jane Woulahan from the Brisbane-based video team Squareyed Films.

-Director Sean Gilligan uploaded a high definition version of the music video to his YouTube channel on 19 April 2020.
+Director Sean Gilligan uploaded a high-definition version of the music video to his Vimeo page in 2009.
+He also uploaded a version to his YouTube channel in 2020, but it was subsequently removed for copyright violation by SME.